Obeying God in the Small Things

 [Guest Author: This article was written by a guest author.
-If you're interested in writing for the Head Covering Movement please contact us.]
+If you’re interested in writing for the Head Covering Movement please visit this page.]

-Brother Greg is the founder of SermonIndex.net which started in December 2002.
+About the author: Brother Greg is the founder of SermonIndex.net which started in December 2002.
 The ministry began with a burden for true genuine revival from the ministry of Leonard Ravenhill and specifically his book: “Why Revival Tarries.”
 The ministry of SermonIndex is continually reaching more people with classic preaching from the past and the message of revival.
-Recently Brother Greg has been involved with other brothers and sisters in the Gospel Fellowships Movement encouraging new house churches in the West.

 When we consider our walks with the Lord we sometimes can put great emphasis on the larger areas that the Lord desires from us.
 Such things as repentance, baptism, the Lord’s Supper, fellowshipping with others and sharing our faith are to us bigger things in the Christian life.
 Yet the Lord has put every verse in the Scriptures for our encouragement and exhortation, that we take heed to these things.
 We should understand that the Lord provides direction and help to lead us in every area of life.
 We should not consider only some of the Lord’s commands and view the others as a choice.
 Everything in the Christian life is to be guided and filtered through the Holy Scriptures and God’s leading by the Holy Spirit.